Of Annalece…

 Unbeknownst to both him and I at the time our ancestor, David Pulsipher, my sixth-great grandfather, had donated a portion of his five-hundred acres for “a meeting house and burying ground.”

-One of the first settlers in Rockingham, Vermont, David Pulsipher arrived from Connecticut.
-He “came to a new state called Vermont, went up the Connecticut River…went five miles back to a place afterwards called Rockingham, an entire wilderness country.”
+One of the first settlers in Rockingham, Vermont David Pulsipher arrived from Connecticut.
+He “went up the Connecticut River…went five miles back to a place afterwards called Rockingham, an entire wilderness country.”

 In this remote territory he cleared the land and built the first tavern, a lofty edifice with a massive center chimney.
 (Today a private residence, David’s tavern rests a short meander from the Meeting House.)